 - 3.0 overall GPA - Interview (Completed digitally) - Completion of General Education Course requirements (refer to p.
 9) - Completion of Cognate Course requirements (refer to p.
-9) - Grade of B or better in CSDI 2100 (Intro to Communication Disorders) - Speech and Hearing Sciences listed as intended major with SHS Academic Advisor - Application for admission to the Speech and Hearing Sciences Program submitted by February 7, 2020.
+9) - Grade of B or better (this does not include B-) in CSDI 2100 (Intro to Communication Disorders) - Speech and Hearing Sciences listed as intended major with SHS Academic Advisor - Application for admission to the Speech and Hearing Sciences Program submitted by the deadline published on CSDI website, https://communications-disorders.ecu.edu/education/undergraduates-bs/